BSC® Solutions

 Strategic Implications for Device Sponsors

 Early CEC decisions can define your trial's regulatory fate.
-FDA rejection doesn't just delay timelines—it can compromise:
+FDA rejection doesn't just delay timelines — it can compromise fundraising and investor confidence, partnership negotiations, commercial positioning and market entry, and competitive advantage.

 Key Principles for Success: